WordPress/plugin-check/docs/run-unit-tests.md

 3. You need to have Docker installed and running wp-env environment `npm run wp-env start`.
 4. Run tests with npm command `npm run test-php`.

-If it does not fail, your Pull request is ready to be commited to the repository.
+If it does not fail, your Pull request is ready to be committed to the repository.

 ## Where to find folder tests